 a specific time is needed, or one month in advance if not.
 A computer

-projector and screen are helpful but not required, and a PA system for
+projector and screen are helpful, and a PA system for outdoor groups larger than

 50 is required.
-OCBC's minimum charge for this program is $200 for up
+Our fee for this program is $200 for up

 to two hours,